 Usage of Aadhaar

-Government of India as well as the State Governments fund a number of social welfare schemes and programmes which are focused towards the poor and most vulnerable sections of the society.
-Aadhaar and its platform offers a unique opportunity to the government to streamline their delivery mechanism under the welfare schemes, thereby ensuring transparency and efficiency.
-Use of Aadhaar as an identity document enables beneficiaries to get their entitlements directly in a convenient and seamless manner by obviating the need to produce multiple documents to prove one’s identity.
+The Government of India, as well as the State Governments, fund a number of social welfare schemes and programs that are focused on the poor and most vulnerable sections of society.
+Aadhaar and its platform offer a unique opportunity for the government to streamline its delivery mechanism under welfare schemes, thereby ensuring transparency and efficiency.
+The use of Aadhaar as an identity document enables beneficiaries to get their entitlements directly in a convenient and seamless/hassle free manner by obviating the need to produce multiple documents to prove one’s identity.

 For Governments, Service Agencies

 UIDAI issues Aadhaar numbers to the residents only after de-duplicating their demographic and biometric attributes against its entire database.
 Aadhaar seeding enables elimination of duplicates under various schemes which leads to substantial savings to the government exchequers.
 It also provides the government with accurate data on the beneficiaries and enables implementation of direct benefit transfer (DBT) programmes.
 Aadhaar authentication enables the implementing agencies to verify the beneficiaries at the time of service/benefits delivery and also ensures the targeted delivery of benefits to them.
 All these activities will lead to:-

 Curbing Leakages through Targeted Delivery:All social welfare programmes where beneficiaries are required to be confirmed before the service delivery, stand to benefit from UIDAI’s authentication services.
 This will result in curbing leakages and ensuring that services are delivered to the intended beneficiaries only.
 Examples include subsidized food and kerosene delivery to Public Distribution System (PDS) beneficiaries, worksite attendance of Mahatma Gandhi National Rural Employment Guarantee Scheme (MGNREGS) beneficiaries, etc.